MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/can-i-preserve-the-last-error-code-before-tracemessage-is-called-.md

 ---
-title: Can I preserve the last-error code before TraceMessage is called
+title: Can I Preserve the Last-Error Code Before TraceMessage is Called
 description: Can I preserve the last-error code before TraceMessage is called ms.date: 04/20/2017
 ---